State Space Geometry of the Spin-1 Antiferromagnetic Heisenberg Chain: Conclusion

 Crucially, we have demonstrated that the Haldane phase in this model is characterized by a sizeable, positive quantum curvature, while the N\'{e}el and insulator phases are flat.
 We have identified two possibilities.
 First, that the presence of quantum curvature is induced by the presence of quantum critical points, in which case measurement of such curvature may prove applicable as a probe of quantum criticality outside of the scaling regime in neutron scattering experiments.
 Second, it is possible that massive positive curvature is an intrinsic feature any GME phase.
 It is important to emphasize that the entanglement in the SPT phase is short range in nature~\cite{chen2011complete}.
 It is unclear whether or not the state space geometry computed in terms of a linear, local operator would be sensitive to long range entangled phases, where the mean QFI density of local operators does not detect GME~\cite{lambert2020revealing,pezze2017multipartite}.

 One final observation is that the mean QFI density along the $B_z=0$ cut shown in Fig.~\ref{fig:qfiAsFunctionOfD}, and the quantum volume ratio in the limit $h\rightarrow 0$, $v_0$ shown as the maximal curve in Fig.~\ref{fig:quantumVolumeColourPlot} appear to be almost exactly proportional to one another.
 Furthermore, the curvature appears to grow proportionately to the mean QFI density up to the onset of the critical region.
-This raise the possibility that the GME is a source of curvature in the state space, analogous to the curvature of space time due to the presence of mass-energy.
+This raises the possibility that the GME is a source of curvature in the state space, analogous to the curvature of space time due to the presence of mass-energy.
 We do not present any rigorous proof of the relationship between $v_0$ and $\bar{f}$ in this work, leaving the problem to future study.

-\acknowledgements This research was supported by NSERC and was enabled in part by support provided by SHARCNET (www.sharcnet.ca) and the Digital Research Alliance of Canada (alliancecan.ca).
+\acknowledgments We acknowledge the support of the Natural Sciences and Engineering Re- search Council of Canada (NSERC) through Discovery Grant (No. RGPIN-2017-05759.
+This research was enabled in part by support provided by SHARCNET (sharcnet.ca) and the Digital Research Alliance of Canada (alliancecan.ca).
 Part of the numerical calculations were performed using the ITensor library~\cite{itensor}.